-Chronic cough for more than a month
+Chronic cough that lasts for more than four weeks

 Shortness of breath

 Coughing up blood

 Loss of appetite

 Scientists have identified a few risk factors that are strongly associated with lung cancer development, and they are:

 Smoking: Smoking is said to be responsible for 80–90 per cent of lung cancer cases.
 Passive smoking, often known as second-hand smoking, occurs when a person inhales smoke from another person's cigarette.
 It is a leading cause of lung cancer in non-smokers.
 Those who live with smokers have a 20-30% greater risk, while those who are exposed to second-hand smoke have a 16-19% higher risk, compared to non-smokers who are not exposed to such circumstances.